RebeccaRaezada/meta-take-home-test/README.md

       … …<br>
       Our sampling strategy is to order the images in decreasing order of scores and sample every 3rd image starting with the first from the beginning until we get 10k positive samples.
 And we would like to do the same in the other direction, starting from the end to get 10k negative samples. <br>
       Task: Write a SQL query that performs this sampling and creates the expected output ordered by image_id with integer columns image_id, weak_label.
+SOLUTION: in SQL folder, in sql solution file